 The Beaumont accident attorneys of Portner Bond, PLLC are committed to helping every client get justice.
 We represent clients in Beaumont, Port Arthur, Groves, Humble, Conroe, Friendswood, Houston, The Woodlands, Port Neches, & Orange.
 We also help in Baytown, Texas City, Nederland, Bronson, Vidor, Galveston, Jasper, Sugar Land, Crystal Beach, and Pasadena.

 Our legal team can negotiate a just settlement for your case.
 However, we are willing to file a lawsuit if it is necessary to obtain fair compensation.
 You should also know that it will not cost you anything.
 We handle cases on a contingency fee basis.
 This means we only get paid when you receive a monetary award.

 Under Texas law, a wrongful death action can be brought when a fatal injury was caused by another party’s “wrongful act, neglect, carelessness, unskillfulness, or default.”
 Wrongful death actions are for the exclusive benefit of the surviving spouse, children, and parents of the deceased, and these parties are the only people authorized to bring wrongful death claims under Texas law.
 However, when none of the entitled individuals have filed an action within three months of the person’s death, a deceased person’s administrator or executor may bring a claim.

-People are killed in a wide variety of accidents, many of which can be grounds for a wrongful death lawsuit.
+A wide variety of accidents kill people, many of which can be grounds for a wrongful death lawsuit.
 Examples of accidents that frequently lead to wrongful death lawsuits include: